 3. Have A Daily Max Loss

 Trading stocks for a career is about survival.
 At any given day, you could lose your whole trading account if you lose control.
 You need to have a number that if you lose that much money in a day, you call it quits.
+This is what a daily max loss is.
+Let’s its a $1000 for you.
+As soon as you go down $1000 on the day, you close out of everything, and call it quits for the day.
 Learn more about how to set a daily max loss in this article here.

-4. Never Take Profits Before Your First Target
+4. Never Take Early Profits Because You’re Scared

 5. Take Partial Profits